QuaSi-Software/Documentation/docs/resie_energy_systems.md

 # Energy systems

 In the simulation model technical equipment units are connected to each other to form a network of components across which the use of energy is balanced.
-The specific way the components are connected is the energy systen.
+The specific way the components are connected is the energy system.
 In the following any change in how the components are connected is considered to result in a similar but different energy system.

 ![Example of an energy system connecting various components](fig/example_energy_system.png)